 Even though new employees have likely been on your company premises previously during the interview phase, their experiences on the first day of work leave a lasting impression.
 You need to offer a first-day welcome to begin the process of making them feel at home.

-- Alert the receptionist that a new employee is arriving and make sure that this person greets the newcomer warmly.
+- Alert the receptionist that a new employee will be there on a certain day and time and make sure this person greets the newcomer warmly and wastes no time informing you that they have arrived.

 - Arrange for someone (you, if possible) to personally escort the new hire to his workstation or office.